DonnotPanic/Epistemophilia/content/posts/Head First Lexical Analysis(1).md

 For this case, the Empty set is {false, true, false, false, false, false, false, false, false, false}

-Next, we concern about the sets of possible leafs it may touch first after we go downstair to this node.
+Next, we concern about the sets of possible leaves it may touch first after we go downstair to this node.
 And we need to know its children to help us find it out.
 Thus, we may traverse the tree in postorder again.
 We define First\[\] for each node:
 - First\[$\epsilon$\] = $\empty$
 - First\[x\] = {x}
 - First\[r1*\] = First\[r1\]